 It is important to remember that your business is not the only entity involved in these renegotiations.
 The carrier’s concerns are equally important.
 It’s good practice in all areas of business relationships to avoid burning any bridges.

-Depending on what your reasons are for beginning the discussion of renegotiating, you may determine that you can incentivize the carrier in another way.
-This will help both parties get something out of the new contract and won’t make your carrier feel like you are trying to take advantage of them.
+Depending on what your reasons are for renegotiation, you may determine that you can incentivize the carrier in another way.
+This will help both parties get something out of the new contract.
+Furthermore, it won’t make your carrier feel like you are trying to take advantage of them.

 Hope for the Best, But Prepare for the Worst

-It’s very possible that this renegotiation discussion could go exactly how you want it; both you and the carrier are satisfied and in a better relationship than you were with the old terms in place.
+It’s very possible that this renegotiation discussion could go exactly how you want it.
+Leaving both you and the carrier satisfied and in a better relationship than you were with the old terms in place.

 However, it’s equally possible that your renegotiation plans could fail spectacularly.
 This is something to be avoided at all costs.
 You want to ensure that your carrier will complete all in-progress business, even if you decide to go with a new carrier later on.
-If not, you may find yourself scrambling to find a new carrier and may have to enter into an even worse contract than you had before in your desperation to keep your business afloat.
+If not, you may find yourself scrambling to find a new carrier.
+This also means that you may have to enter into an even worse contract than previously in order to keep your business afloat.

 Remember that there is only a finite number of carriers out in the field, and you don’t want to develop a reputation as “hard to work with.”
 Otherwise, your contract terms won’t be your only concern.

-If your main issue with your carrier is cost, you should have an idea of what the others in your field are paying.
-If you are way over-paying, make sure that you articulate that concern to your carrier as one of your primary reasons for wanting a change.
+If an issue with your carrier is cost, analyze what the others in the field are paying.
+If you are over-paying, make sure that you articulate that concern to your carrier.

 Do some research and see where you stack up against those similar businesses in your field.
 Every business should be treated fairly by its carrier.

 It would be great if you could stay in the same contract with the same carrier forever.
 Things would be so much simpler if all parties were in a perfectly happy agreement.
 Unfortunately, this is simply not how that relationship works.
-Unforeseeable events such as the pandemic of 2020, greed on the part of the carrier (or the business), and changing market trends all factor into the need to renegotiate a parcel contract.
+Events such as the pandemic of 2020 and changing market trends factor into the need to renegotiate parcel contracts.

-If you find yourself in a situation where you are no longer satisfied with your current contract, take a deep breath, remember the four tips listed above, and go confidently into your renegotiation discussions.
+If you find yourself in a situation where you are no longer satisfied with your current contract, just remember the four tips listed above, and go confidently into your renegotiation discussions.